YannRaphalen/Hedges-Detection/README.md

 A file containing the configuration used for the different models is joined.

-Link to a video example from the dataset : showing three occurences of each hedge classes.
+Link to a video example from the dataset, showing three occurences of each hedge classes: https://www.youtube.com/watch?v=_CbC6t8WeoE (The participants have consented to their recordings being used for illustrative purposes.